Theories emerge for mysterious liver illnesses in children

 It’s possible that doctors are merely discovering a phenomenon that’s been going on for years, some scientists said.

+COVID-19 vaccination has been ruled out because “the vast majority of these children are unvaccinated,” Butler explained.

+But past infection with the coronavirus itself might be factor, scientists say.

-The CDC recently estimated that, as of February, 75% of U.S. children had been infected by the coronavirus.
+The CDC recently estimated that, as of February, 75% of U.S. children had been infected.

 Only 10% to 15% of the children with the mysterious hepatitis had COVID-19, according to nasal swab tests given when they checked into a hospital, health officials say.